 Project: From (A/E):

 Site Visit Date:

 To (Contractor): A/E Project Number:

 Contract For:

-The following items require the attention of the Contractor for completion or correction.
-This list may not be all-inclusive, and the failure to include any items on this list does not alter the responsibility of the Contractor to complete all Work in accordance with the Contract Documents.
+The following items require the attention of the Contractor for completion or correction. responsibility of the Contractor to complete all Work in accordance with the Contract Docume.
+This list may not be all-inclusive, and the failure

 Item Room Location Number Number (Area) Description Correction/Completion Date Verification A/E Check

 Attachments

 Signed by: Date:

 Copies: Owner Consultants File